 Co-working space.
 This covers a multitude of options which you can see discussed in more detail at How to choose co-working space.

-Serviced Offices.
+Serviced offices.
 This flexible office space option has been around since the late 70s.
-Barrister’s chambers, however, are the original serviced office and have been around much longer; Barristers are self-employed but rent an office in a building which has a Clerk to assist them, all costs are equally shared out amongst the barristers each month.
-This is, in essence, the Serviced Office concept.
-The only real difference is that where the Chambers are not for profit, the majority of Serviced Office operators are.
-The non-profit organisations are called Innovation Centres and are run by either local councils or Universities, actually, Google have one as well but I am not sure what you would call that – is it truly altruistic.
+Barrister’s chambers, however, are the original serviced office and have been around much longer; Barristers are self-employed but rent an office in a building that has a Clerk to assist them, all costs are equally shared out amongst the barristers each month.
+This is, in essence, the serviced office concept.
+The only real difference is that where the Chambers are not for profit, the majority of serviced office operators are.
+The non-profit organisations are called innovation centres and are run by either local councils or Universities.